 - Kaolin Chemistry Scholarship.

-Students are encouraged and welcome to participate with the faculty in their respective research programs.
+Students are encouraged to participate in the research programs of the chemistry faculty.
 Many past students have had the opportunity to present results of their research at American Chemical Society meetings held in New Orleans and Memphis.

 Outstanding rising seniors majoring in chemistry may be invited to participate in the honors program.
 If the student accepts, she, in consultation with her adviser, will design a special program and research project for her senior year.
 A student who completes the proposed plan will then graduate with honors in chemistry.

 Graduates from Wesleyan with a major in chemistry are currently studying at the graduate level in science related areas, working in government and industry, and teaching high school or college science.
 Equipped with a strong liberal arts background, our graduates combine a chemistry foundation with other unexpected academic disciplines and succeed in a wide array of professional pursuits.
-Of the Wesleyan chemistry majors who graduated in the past five years, eighteen percent secured work in a field related to their undergraduate degree while eighty-two percent pursued graduate or professional school.
+Of the Wesleyan chemistry majors who graduated in the past five years, around twenty percent secured work in a field related to their undergraduate degree while approximately eighty percent pursued graduate or professional school.

-You’ll find recent Wesleyan graduates pursuing post baccalaureate degrees related to the field of chemistry at countless prestigious institutions across the world including Washington University, Clemson University, The University of Texas (Houston) Graduate School of Biomedical Sciences, Texas A&M, The University of Georgia, Northwestern University, Emory University, Vanderbilt University, Duke University School of Medicine, Robert Wood Johnson School of Medicine, George Washington University School of Medicine, Medical College of Georgia Dental School, University of California Veterinary School, University of Georgia Veterinary School, and the University of the West Indies Veterinary School.
+Recent Wesleyan graduates are pursuing post baccalaureate degrees related to the field of chemistry at countless prestigious institutions across the world including Washington University, Clemson University, The University of Texas (Houston) Graduate School of Biomedical Sciences, Texas A&M, The University of Georgia, Northwestern University, Emory University, Vanderbilt University, Duke University School of Medicine, Harvard, Stanford, University of Minnesota, University of Wisconsin, Scripps Research Institute, Robert Wood Johnson School of Medicine, George Washington University School of Medicine, Medical College of Georgia Dental School, University of California Veterinary School, University of Georgia Veterinary School, and the University of the West Indies Veterinary School.